Strychi8/Strychi8/README.md

 - 🌱 I’m pursuing a degree in **Licenciatura en Sistemas**

 - 💻 I’m currently learning **Python, Django and Django REST Framework**

+- 👯 I’m looking to collaborate on: Fullstack/Frontend/Backend projects

 - ✏️ I’m currently working on a university project and developing my personal portfolio.